 Wait.
 Don't do that.
 Do a little research first.

 Let's take a look at the problem with free hearing tests, why they're offered, and what you should do instead.

-Companies offer free hearing tests are doing so because they hope to sell you a hearing aid.
+Companies offer free hearing tests because they hope to sell you a hearing aid.
 That in itself is not bad.
-However, most of these providers are charging a magnificently huge markup on their hearing aids.
-I have seen prices between $2000 and $5000 and often more!
-Paying that much, even for a top of the line aid, is highway robbery.
+However, most of these providers charge a magnificently huge markup on their hearing aids.
+Prices often range from somewhere between $2000 and $5000 and sometimes more!
+Paying that much, even for a top of the line hearing aid, is highway robbery.
 Don't fall for it.

 Think of it this way.
-One use to go to a specific optometrist or ophthalmologist to have an eye exam.
-Once the exam was finished you would order your glasses or contacts from them and pay whatever price was given.
+One used to go to a specific optometrist or ophthalmologist to have an eye exam.
+Once the exam was finished, you would order your glasses or contacts from them and pay whatever price was given.
 No longer is that the case.
 There is competition in the vision business.
-You can shop around locally or even visit 1-800-CONTACTS or companies like it and receive your eye-ware at a big discount.
+You can shop around locally, call 1-800-CONTACTS or companies like it, and receive your eye-ware at a major discount.
 The consumer dictates what they pay, not the optometrist.

-At Advanced Affordable Hearing, you can even email us a copy of your hearing test and we can advise you which aids will work better for you.
-Most companies (including ours) have a money back guarantee if a hearing aid does not work out so your risk is minimal as well.
+At Advanced Affordable Hearing, you can even email us a copy of your hearing test, and we can advise you on which aids will work best for you.
+Most companies (including ours) have a money back guarantee if a hearing aid does not work out, so your risk is minimal as well.
 You will be shocked by how much money you can save by doing so.

 So, next time you see that advertisement in the paper for a free hearing test (or television, online, etc), take a pause.
 There is a reason they are offering it for free, and most of the time, it will come at the expense of your pocketbook.